Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Introduction

 \section{Introduction}

-In this age of big data, large spatiotemporal datasets are readily available in various scientific fields.
-In particular, time series data collected on a high-resolution spatial grid are frequently encountered in the environmental, climate, and marine sciences.
+As spatiotemporal datasets are readily available in many scientific fields, various models have been proposed for modeling purposes.
+In this paper, we consider, in particular, time series data collected on a spatial grid, which are frequently encountered in the environmental, climate, and marine sciences.
 These data may be calculated from a satellite-borne instrument signal (e.g., scatterometer) or simulated from a physical model.
 Flexible and interpretable spatiotemporal models that are also parsimonious and computationally feasible are needed in order to understand the space-time dynamics underlying the data, make better forecasts, or generate fast simulation (stochastic weather generator) of such spatiotemporal data.

-Traditional covariance-based space-time models often impose strong assumptions, such as stationarity and isotropy of the covariance function, which are not realistic for data with a sizable spatial range.
-Thus, the classical parametric spatiotemporal covariance modeling cannot capture the complex space-time structures of the data. \citet{DSTM} strongly recommend and prefer dynamical spatiotemporal models (DSTM) over the descriptive spatiotemporal covariance modeling.
+Traditional covariance-based space-time models are descriptive and are suitable for modeling data in continuous space and time, and allow interpolation (kriging) between locations and time points.
+However, these models consider no data generating mechanism.
+Alternatively, \citet{DSTM} recommend dynamical spatiotemporal models (DSTM) over the descriptive spatiotemporal covariance modeling.
 One commonly adopted linear DSTM for describing temporal dynamics is the vector autoregressive (VAR) model, where each variable corresponds to the process at one spatial location.
 Here, we give a brief review of a VAR$(p)$ model in the DSTM framework.
 Throughout this paper, we assume $\bm{Z}_t=(Z_t(\bs_1),\dots,Z_t(\bs_n))'$ for $t=1,\dots,T$ is a time series of a zero-mean spatial process at $n$ locations.
 A Gaussian VAR$(p)$ model of dimension $n$ is defined as